Stranded in Malacca (nearly)

 One tourist attraction which I found somewhat annoying in Malacca are these cheesy tourist cycles.
 There are all sorts of styles from Hello Kitty, Superman, Elsa from Frozen and Picachua (is that how you spell it?) and they blast out loud music when they go around town 😣

 Anyway, we decided to have dinner at Malacca before heading back to KL.
 We got to the bus terminus at around 8pm as we’re due to leave Malaysia tomorrow morning.
 When we got there, we discovered all the coach tickets back to KL for the day had sold out!!!
 Whaaaat!!!
+I was going to be stranded in Malacca??!!!

 I panicked and immediately messaged my local friends for help.
 Luckily help was on hand very quickly and they told me to grab a taxi back instead.
 So that’s why I’m writing a post now as I’m stuck in my USD60 taxi ride instead of my USD5 coach ride in the traffic jam on a Sunday evening!